 The JK Wrangler, made from 2007-2018, set the stage for what a modern Wrangler truly is.
 It retained the rough and reliable performance of a Wrangler while continuing to refine the driving experience.
 At this point in Wrangler history, most vehicles sold are of the four-door variant.

-The JK Wrangler sticks pretty close to the TJ's towing capacity as well.
+The JK Wrangler compares favorably to the TJ's towing capacity as well.
 The two-door models can tow up to 2,000 lbs, and the four-doors can tow up to 3,500 lbs.
 This is exactly the same as the TJ's towing capacity.

 Besides the option for an increased towing capacity on the JKU, all JK Wranglers came with the option of an additional tow package.
 This came with a larger alternator and battery, and a variety of programmable aux switches.
 So, while the strict capabilities of the JK Wrangler haven't objectively improved when compared to previous models, the act of towing on a JK is more straightforward.